Archives for posts with tag: Art

 .

-A Moment of Eternal Noise stitches together samples, field recordings, interviews and tracks taken from recent cultural events, new music releases and audio archives.
+A Moment of Eternal Noise Radio stitches together samples, field recordings, interviews and tracks taken from recent cultural events, new music releases and audio archives.

 This (death of) Summer mix jumps from Block Universe Performing Arts Festival with sound artist Hanne Lippard to field recordings at the Baptistery in Pisa via Tom Cruise and finishes with an interview with Julie Verhoeven.